jacoblee628/systemsproject/README.md

 ```

 ## Remaining/Incomplete Tasks

-* Filling in these missing columns.
+* Writing logic for these missing columns.

 ![Sample Trace Matrix](sample_preview.png)

-We commented out validation for now; should reenable once these have been added back.
+We commented out validation for now, otherwise it'd always fail.
+Should reenable validation once columns are all complete and logic is verified.

+* Ensure all relevant documents are included in the pipeline
+    * Currently, only manual as-run and automatic tests are fully integrated.
+    * We've written code in `read_write.py` to read in most other documents provided, however.
+But they still would need to be parsed in `create_trace.py`.
+* Adding in backfilling of entries
 * Verifying that current logic and process is correct
     * Particularly while formatting data in `create_trace.py`.
-* Writing more validation tests
+* Writing more validation tests in `validate_trace.py`.
+* Improving UI/integration with Rally/Sapphire.